Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 - 1 tbsp raw carob

-Since I’m convincing you how important it is to eat, let’s talk about few foods you want to shy away from pre-run.
+Since I’m convincing you how important it is to eat, let’s talk about a few foods you want to shy away from pre-run or pre-sweat session and why:

-- Fried foods – can simply make you feel sluggish as you try to digest
+- Fried foods: Unfortunately, as tasty as they can be, they can simply make you feel sluggish as you try to digest them with less blood flow to the stomach.

 Other ways to connect with Amanda